-- 2.5.1.1 School facilities should be developed in the general locations as shown on Schedule A: Southwest Brandon Land Use Plan and Schedule B: Southwest Brandon Open Space & Amenities Plan. - 2.5.1.2 The reserved land for a public elementary school site shall be a minimum of 4.0 hectares in size with frontage on a collector street.
-This minimum can be a combination of public reserve and school reserve areas, as long as the areas are contiguous to each other. - 2.5.1.3 The predominant use of the land within a school site shall be for educational and recreational uses, including but not limited to public and private schools, sports fields, parks and playgrounds. - 2.5.1.4 The new school site should be adjacent to a greenspace, such as a Neighbourhood Greenspace, to allow for shared-use facilities. - 2.5.1.5 If a public elementary school is not required, other community uses should be developed on the reserved land without requiring an amendment to the Secondary Plan provided that such uses are compatible with surrounding land uses and subject to the inclusion of appropriate provisions in the Zoning By-Law. - 2.5.1.6 Where an elementary school is not yet developed on a particular site, the site shall remain landscaped, and the establishment of other permitted uses in accordance with the appropriate zoning standards is encouraged (see Figure 9). - 2.5.1.7 Consideration should be given to the design of the school site and its adjacent street(s) to allow for safe and effective multimodal transportation connections and access.
+- 2.5.1.1 School facilities should be developed in the general locations as shown on Map A: Southwest Brandon Land Use Plan and Map B: Southwest Brandon Open Space & Amenities Plan. - 2.5.1.2 The reserved land for a public elementary school site shall be a minimum of 4.0 hectares in size with frontage on a collector street.
+This minimum can be a combination of public reserve and school reserve areas, as long as the areas are contiguous to each other. - 2.5.1.3 The predominant use of the land within a school site shall be for educational and recreational uses, including but not limited to public and private schools, sports fields, parks and playgrounds. - 2.5.1.4 The new school site should be adjacent to a greenspace, such as a Neighbourhood Greenspace, to allow for shared-use facilities. - 2.5.1.5 If a public elementary school is not required, other community uses should be developed on the reserved land without requiring an amendment to the Secondary Plan provided that such uses are compatible with surrounding land uses and subject to the inclusion of appropriate provisions in the Zoning By-Law. - 2.5.1.6 Where an elementary school is not yet developed on a particular site, the site shall remain landscaped, and the establishment of other permitted uses in accordance with the appropriate zoning standards is encouraged (see Figure 9).